technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 2/Lab 2 - Use the Power Apps CLI and create Power Apps Component Framework (PCF).docx.md

      ![](./media/image12.png)

-10. In the Power Apps session details dialog, select **Instance url** value and copy it for use later in the exercise.
+10. In the Power Apps session details dialog, select **Instance url** value and copy the url and paste it into Notepad on the VM for later use in the exercise.

      ![A screenshot of a computer Description automatically generated](./media/image13.png)